BendyLand/BendyLand/README.md

 🌱 I enjoy systems programming, particularly involving internal tooling, language design, and other low-level development.
 I often write software that simplifies complex workflows and enhances developer productivity.
 I also think game development is pretty neat.

-💼 More professionally, I specialize in hard-to-solve bugs, cross-domain debugging, and making broken systems stable.
-I'm essentially a generalist who aims for the technical depth of a specialist.

-> **If it crashes and nobody knows why, I’ll find out.**
+💼 More professionally, I am the owner and sole programmer at Bland Logic LLC.
+I write mobile apps and other programs based on your criteria.
+Basically, you tell me what you want, I give you an app.
+Easy peasy.

 ⚡ Quick info:
- - I am most proficient in C, C++, Zig, Odin, Rust, Go, and Python.
+ - I am most proficient in Dart, C, C++, Zig, Rust, and Python.
    - Of those, my favorite one to use right now is Zig.
  - I’ve also dabbled in functional languages (Haskell, F#, OCaml), JVM/JS ecosystems (Scala, Kotlin, Groovy, Clojure, JS/TS), and a smattering of others (C#, Swift, Ruby, Lua, Julia).
    - (I did say I like language design)